pct-code/py-hplc/README.rst

 MIT license, (C) 2021 Alex Whittington <alex@southsun.tech>

-This project is stable and usable in a production environment, but listed as in beta due to the lack of a test suite (yet!).
 If you notice something weird, fragile, or otherwise encounter a bug, please open an `issue`_.

 Installation